-This Environmental Monitoring Plan (EMP) explains and documents: the rationale and design criteria for the Environmental Monitoring Program, the extent and frequency of monitoring and measurements, procedures for laboratory analyses, quality assurance (QA) requirements, program implementation procedures, and direction for the preparation and disposition of reports (e.g., the WIPP Annual Site Environmental Report, required by DOE Order 231.1B, Environment, Safety and Health Reporting) [DOE, 2012a].
-This EMP describes radiological environmental monitoring, nonradiological environmental monitoring, and land management and surveillance programs during the facility's operational life.
+This Environmental Monitoring Plan (EMP) explains and documents: the rationale and design criteria for the Environmental Monitoring Program, the extent and frequency of monitoring and measurements, procedures for laboratory analyses, guality assurance (QA) requirements, program implementation procedures, and direction for the preparation and disposition of reports (e.g., the WIPP Annual Site Environmental Report, required by DOE Order 231.1B, Environment, Safety and Health Reporting) This EMP describes radiological environmental monitoring, nonradiological environmental monitoring, and land management and surveillance programs during the facility's operational life.
 It also discusses the WIPP QA/quality control (QC) program as it relates to environmental monitoring.
 Changes to the environmental monitoring program may be necessary to allow the use of advanced technology and new data collection techniques.
 This EMP is reviewed annually, revised biennially, to document any changes made to the environmental monitoring program.

-Annual review of the EMP and biennial revisions are based on precedent established in the now cancelled DOE O 5400.1.
-This is not a requirement in order DOE O 436.1.
+Annual review of the EMP is based on precedent established in the now cancelled DOE Order 5400.1.
+General Environmental Protection Program.
+This is not a requirement in DOE Order 436.1, Departmental Sustainability.